deneb-viz/deneb-viz.github.io/docs/deeper-concepts/color-schemes.md

 ---
 id: schemes
-description: Using custom Vega schemes in Deneb to bind to the Power BI report theme, as well as accessing Power BI report theme colors in-general.
+description: Using custom Vega schemes in Deneb to bind to the Power BI report theme, as well as accessing Power BI report theme colors in general.
 slug: /schemes
 title: Theme Colors and Schemes
 ---